Why You Should Never Let a Provider Generate or Store Your Private Key

 In a properly designed system:

-This model, though more demanding to implement cleanly, is the only cryptographically sound way to achieve zero-trust communication.
+This model, though more demanding to implement cleanly, is the only cryptographically sound way to achieve zero-access communication.

 TL;DR: Control the Key, Control the Security